-Live chat support also operates in real-time.
+Live call center chat support also operates in real-time.
 Or at least it can.
 Messages sent over chat can be read and responded to right away.
 The advantage of live chat support is that messages don’t have to be read immediately if there is some reason that either the customer or support agent needs to focus their attention elsewhere.
 Live chat participants are able to multitask without sacrificing the essential elements of their interaction.

 Understanding where (or rather, on which device) your customer conversations will be taking place is essential as consumers become both more digital and more mobile.